Flan de Huevo en Olla Exprés

 Chill and unmold.

-Carefully remove the pan, let it cool to room temperature, and chill in the fridge for at least 6 hours.
-To serve, run a thin knife around the edge, place a rimmed plate over the top, and swiftly invert.
+Carefully remove the pan, let it cool to room temperature, and refrigerate for at least 6 hours, then run a thin knife around the edge and swiftly invert onto a rimmed plate to serve.

 Notes